 There are many different types of text in the exam: newspaper and magazine articles, reports, fiction, advertisements, letters, messages and informational material (such as brochures, guides, manuals, etc.).
-They're all about topics which are interesting to teenage students.
 Before you take the exam, it's important that you have seen these kinds of text before and that you know how to do the kind of tasks which appear in the exam.

-You can find a sample test and

-self-study lesson plans on our website to
+You can find a sample test and self-study lesson plans on our website.

-practise different parts of the Reading and

-Use of English paper.
+Both of these can help learners who are preparing for the B2 First exam to practise different parts of the Reading and Use of English paper.